 - difficulty swallowing for a few months

 - continued difficulty swallowing where you cannot swallow most foods normally

 - tissues can join together in an abnormal way

 You should be able to go home the next day.

-You should be able to return to work after 3 to 4 weeks, depending on how much surgery you need and your type of work.
+You should be able to return to work after a few weeks, depending on how much surgery you need and your type of work.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.